Fat Transfers or Fat Injections

 The Fat Transfer Procedure

-Body fat transfers are performed by a Registered Dr R Singh in his office.
+Body fat transfers are performed by DR R Singh in his office.
 The procedure may take up to two hours and is often performed under “twilight sedation”, which combines a number of medications that leaves you sleepy and numb but awake.
 The procedure may also require general anesthesia, especially if its being combined with other cosmetic surgeries.

 The fat transfer procedure varies depending upon the technique used by the doctor and the area to be treated.
 The procedure can be described in three steps: